Principal Investigator Post Doctoral Fellow

 Sara BartelPh.D.
 Student

 I completed by BA Honours at the University of Saskatchewan and began the Dalhousie Clinical Psychology program in September of 2016.
-I am most interested in studying the relationship between substance use, personality and mental health.
+I am currently studying social influence and substance use.
+Specifically, I am interested in examining how members of social networks influence cannabis and alcohol use.

 2017-2021 Nova Scotia Graduate Scholarship (Doctoral)